almond11/Spring-Cloud/user/readme.md

 # Create a Remote MySQL Instance on AWS
 1. Login to the Amazon AWS console and select RDS .

-2. Launch to add a new RDS instance, with engine type ,use case Dev/Test – MySQL,  DB instance class db.t2.micro.
+2. Launch to add a new RDS instance, with engine type MySQL ,use case Dev/Test – MySQL,  DB instance class db.t2.micro.

 3. Set up and remember own master username and password.

-Enable Public accessibility .
+4. Enable Public accessibility .
 Configure security group to allow access from EC2.

-4. Write down RDS Endpoint and Port Number 3306
+5. Write down RDS Endpoint and Port Number 3306